fpl/lovergine.com/posts/2025-04-22-electric-sheep.md

 taken from sites, blogs, books, or manuals without considering that such sources are even more restrictive for use and creating derivative work?
-Isn't our full daily work the result of a long learning phase, based on our education and training by books, experiences of others ,as well as trial-and-error processes?
+Isn't our full daily work the result of a long learning phase, based on our education and training by books, experiences of others, as well as trial-and-error processes?

 That said, let me spend some words about the elephant in the room.
 In the context of AI and copyright law, the 'elephant' represents the complex nature of